 Ontario and Quebec are the largest Canadian producers of veal because they also have the greatest number of dairy farms.
 Holsteins are the most common breed of veal cattle.
 They grow quickly, are well-muscled, and very lean.

 Grain-fed veal cattle are raised on a mainly milk-based diet until they’re six to eight weeks old, before transitioning to a balanced ration based on grain and pellets made of protein, vitamins, and minerals, and a small amount of fibre.
 They reach market weight around 340 kg (750 lbs.).

 Milk-fed veal cattle are raised mainly on a milk-based diet, with some grain and fibre included in the ration.
 They’re ready for market once they weigh approximately 250 kg (550 lbs.).

-Veal cattle are raised in groups with other veal cattle of a similar age.
+Veal cattle are raised in groups with other veal cattle of a similar size and age.
 They are housed in well-ventilated barns, and are bedded with straw or wood shavings so they stay clean, dry, and comfortable.
 Research is ongoing into many aspects of veal production, especially health and welfare of the animals.

 VFO is delighted to partner with Farm and Food Care Ontario to open the doors to an Ontario veal farm for a 360° virtual tour that explains how veal cattle are fed and cared for.
 Veal farmers are proud of what we do!
 Visit a grain-fed veal farm here.